Proposed spin-off TV series

 Osborne Cox (John Malkovich) chases and attacks Ted (Richard Jenkins) in a similar fashion to Gaear Grimsrud (Peter Stormare) chases and attacks Carl Showalter (Steve Buscemi) in "Fargo", albeit the scene is cut short in the later mentioned scenario.

 Watching "Fargo" at the cinema

 DVD is shown in a video store.

-The movie refers to "Fargo" many times, from the topic of greed and senseless violence to the character of a pregnant policewoman.
+The movie refers to "Fargo" many times, from the topic of greed and senseless violence to the character of a pregnant policewoman and snowy neighborhood.